-Clinical Practicum Policies in the MSN, PGC, and Refresher
+Clinical Practicum Policies in the MSN, Post-Graduate Certificate (PGC), and Refresher

-The policies in this section apply to all FNU students in the MSN, Post-Graduate Certificate, and Refresher programs.
+The policies in this section apply to all FNU-clinical students in the MSN, Post-Graduate Certificate, and Refresher programs.
 Policies are listed separately for easy reference.
 All other FNU policies also apply to students during the Clinical Practicum.